 Gallery of Nightmare Type

 Nightmare is hatred.
 “Type hate” or “color hate” refers to the act of hamstringing an opponent or gaining an effect when the opponent is a certain type, which Nightmare does exceedingly well.
-With HP all over the place (and compensating Power when it’s high), power being erratic and some of their effects being intensely devastating…to both players, Nightmare requires paying serious attention to the board state and almost never top-decking.
+Their HP is low but all over the place (and compensates Power when it’s high), their power is erratic, and some of their effects are intensely devastating…to both players.
+Nightmare requires paying serious attention to the board state and almost never top-decking.
 Several cards will limit the opponent severely, such as changing their type to Enigma (or Nightmare) to limit evolution and set them up to take a big hit from Nightmare’s Enigma-hate.
 Many effects cause own-deck destruction as a cost but have a commensurate benefit as well.
 Playing Nightmare means having access to Drain on top of Crash.
 Their high benefits are offset by equally high costs, as not only are their effects sometimes double-edged but their evolutions are rather slow.
 Nightmare features one of the extremely few instances of Counter Cross.

 Gallery of Wind Type

 Wind type Digimon excel in being the first to attack, even on the opponent’s turn.
 With copious speed (both in evolution and in attack), Wind attempt to get ahead of the opponent and do it fast.
 Their main draw is that many of the cards have conditional branches, where a primary effect may be acquired based on some condition but if it fails, you still always get some small reward.
 This plays similarly to Nature’s tactical play except Wind can always afford to top-deck, as they know they get at least something for their efforts.
-Usually, they have small HP and medium to low Power as well.
+Usually, they have below average HP but high Power.
 Wind is a very effect and speed-heavy typing with the most extreme consistency.

 Gallery of Enigma Type

 Enigma are a rebirth of the Unknown Legion Digimon.
 Anything from a recolor, to an oddity, to a pure warrior would fit here.
 Enigma Digimon typically have obscure properties, especially being effect-heavy.
 They excel at voiding opponent’s supports and keeping them hazed into oblivion.
 In addition, they can generate easy card advantage from draws and opponent-discard effects.
-Some force the opponent to destroy their deck for a fast win payoff.
-Which they need, since many of their Digimon have both low HP and low Power (not all).
-With low evolution speed, limited access to 1st Attack, low power (some) and low HP (some), Enigma work carefully to use thinking-outside-the-box solutions.
+Some force the opponent to destroy their deck for a fast win payoff—which they need, since many of their Digimon have average HP and low Power (but not all).
+With low evolution speed, limited access to 1st Attack, low power (some) and average HP (some), Enigma work carefully to use thinking-outside-the-box solutions.
 One is to destroy an opponent’s deck before they’ve been able to play 4 Digimon, allowing you to win with fewer KOs needed.
 Another is to constantly deprive the opponent of DP and cards in hand while amassing your own hand to keep your options numerous and theirs few.
 Once Enigma Digimon reach Ultimate level, they unlock truly powerful bodies.